brynary/rack-bug/README.md

 Thanks
 ------
 Rack::Insight owes a lot to both LogicalInsight and Rack::Bug, as the basis projects.
 There's a lot of smart in there.
-Many thanks to Evan, Judson, and Bryan for building them.
+Many thanks to Judson, and Bryan for building them.

 Inspiration for Rack::Bug is primarily from the Django debug toolbar.
 Additional ideas from Rails footnotes, Rack's ShowException middleware, Oink,